fredericferry/rad_budget/README.md

 # rad_budget

-Study the radiative Budget of the Earth-Atmosphere system (CERES data)
+Study the radiative budget of the Earth-Atmosphere system from CERES data

 Note 1 : This code was developed for educationnal purposes, and for French students.
 So the comments in the notebook are in French but the graphics and legends are in English.